swanjessy/swanjessy/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Jessy Swan and I'm an Android developer.
-I'm from Bangalore and currently working at TCS.
+I'm an Android developer.
+I'm from Bangalore and currently working in TCS.

 You can find me on https://www.linkedin.com/in/jessy-swan-722b90b8/